Foodwise Kids Goes Beyond the Farmers Market and into the Classroom

 These new elements of the program are supported by a Specialty Block Crop Grant provided by the California Department of Food and Agriculture.
 All ingredients for Foodwise Kids & Families are exclusively sourced from California farmers, and the program provides resources to support students and families in integrating local and seasonal produce into their diets.

-While cooking classes are still being hosted on a limited basis, Foodwise prioritizes schools where over 80% of students qualify for free and reduced price lunch, as well as schools that have higher percentages of Black, Indigenous, and People of Color (BIPOC) students, groups who typically have less access to fresh, local produce.
+While cooking classes are still being hosted on a limited basis, Foodwise prioritizes schools where over 80% of students qualify for free and reduced price lunch, as well as schools that have higher percentages of Black, Indigenous, and People of Color (BIPOC) students, groups who statistically have less access to fresh, local produce.

 Building Kitchen Confidence in Community